 (3) Reliability requirements can be formulated in terms of minimum reliability requirements and/or service life cost optimal target reliability requirements:

-the minimum reliability requirements depend on the societal capacity and preferences to invest into life safety (minimum reliability requirements are normally compulsory);
+— the minimum reliability requirements depend on the societal capacity and preferences to invest into life safety (minimum reliability requirements are normally compulsory);

-Target reliability requirements depend on the expected failure consequences and on all costs associated with the design, operation, inspection, maintenance and renewal of structures over the time period for which they are needed.
+— Target reliability requirements depend on the expected failure consequences and on all costs associated with the design, operation, inspection, maintenance and renewal of structures over the time period for which they are needed.

 (4) Reliability requirements shall be fulfilled for all relevant failure events including single member failure, partial structural failure, and full structural-system collapse.